 It means creating content for your website, such as articles for a Blog (a Blog is simply a way to organize written content).

 But not short, sporadic articles with little effort.
-You will realize more traffic if a) you commit to your efforts on a regular basis (monthly, for example) and b) ensure the content you create is original and written in your own voice and c) long enough to be of value and d) complimented by relevant imagery.
+You will realize more traffic if a) you commit to these efforts on a regular basis (bimonthly, for example) and b) ensure the content you create is original and written in your own voice and c) long enough to be of value and d) complimented by relevant imagery when possible.

 Most property owners are familiar enough with their geographical surroundings therefore writing content about landmarks, festivals, eateries, events, local activities, etc. should come naturally.